mauricioaniche/mauricioaniche.github.io/msc-students.md

 * Do you have a side job? _(Note that your side job can take only a day a week.
 I allow exceptions only in specific cases.)_
 * What's your ambition?
 Are you going for a 9+ thesis or a 7ish thesis?

 Both of us will take some time and reflect about this meeting, and understand if we want to proceed.
-At this moment, you register yourself in our [MaRe](https://mare.ewi.tudelft.nl) system.

-## Concrete thesis proposal
+## Thesis proposal

 Once we agree on working together, your first step will be to write a one or two pages proposal: